openalm/vsts-rm-extensions/rd-export-import-clone-TFS2015U2/overview.md

 # Clone release definition (for TFS 2015 U2 and above)

 **Note:** This extension is applicable for __TFS 2015 Update 2__ and above.
-The capability is not needed in VS Team Services as it's available as inbuilt feature.
+This capability is not needed in VS Team Services as it's available as inbuilt feature.

 ### Overview
 This extension lets you copy your release definition in the same project or across projects/accounts.
 You may clone an existing RD to the same account+project or export it and import later in another project or another account+project.